septag/Junkyard/README.md

     - ISPC Texture compressor
 - *Vulkan SDK*: This is also mandatory if you haven't installed it yet.
 This also fetches vulkan validation layer for all platforms.
 For windows, make sure `VULKAN_SDK` and `VK_LAYER_PATH` env vars are set.
 - *Tracy Profiler*: (optional) This is a very good GUI tool for profiling
-- *LivePP*: (optional) A powerful commercial C++ code-reloading software.
+- *LivePP*: (windows optional) A powerful commercial C++ code-reloading software.
 Note that you'll need a valid license to use this feature.
-- Python 3.10+: (optional) If you want some extra script goodies to work, mainly platform helpers, have python installed.
+- Python 3.10+: (windows optional) If you want some extra script goodies to work, mainly platform helpers, have python installed.
 - *Android extra*: (optional) For android development some additional tools can be downloaded which is optional of course!

 ### Windows
 Compatible with **Visual studio 2019 (build tools v142)** and **Visual Studio 2022 (build tools v143)** build envrinoments.
-There are three ways to build binaries on windows:
+There are multiple ways to build binaries on windows:
-- **Visual studio solution**: open `projects/Windows/Junkyard.sln` and build projects.
+- **Visual studio solution**: The easiest and most convenient method on Windows. open `projects/Windows/Junkyard.sln` and build projects.
 So far, there are three configurations:
     - `Debug`: The name says it, all debug symbols are included, no optimizations, etc.
     - `ReleaseDev`: Symbols and Tracy profiler is enabled by default in this build.
 You might want to use this for Profiling and basic release build validation, because it also enables assertions.
     - `Release`: Fully optimized build.